rackerlabs/rackspace-how-to/content/cloud-servers/add-a-disk-to-a-cluster-shared-volume-on-a-windows-failover-cluster.md

 6. Right-click on the selected disk and choose the option **Add to Cluster Shared Volumes**.

-The disk has now been assigned to the **Cluster Shared Volume** group.
-The disk is now visible to each cluster node as a mount point under the **%SystemDisk%ClusterStorage** folder.
+The disk is now assigned to the **Cluster Shared Volume** group and is visible to each cluster node as a mount point under the **%SystemDisk%ClusterStorage** folder.